Any student who is entering 6th through 8th grade in the Fall 2020 academic year can enroll to be in the elementary and middle school debate labs.

-Elementary and Middle School debate at the George Mason Debate Institute is considered one of the class sections for the Public Forum debate lab, but their curriculum is tailored to their age and the day camp is scheduled for a separate week than the main High School Institute.
+Middle School debate at the George Mason Youth Debate camp teaches a public forum curriculum that is tailored to their age and is scheduled for a separate week than the main High School Institute.
+The main institute also allows middle school students to enter, but the curriculum is the same curriculum taught to the high school students.

 The topic chosen for the camp is normally meant to encourage student participation and interest, and less focus is given to research skills development.
 More focus is given to persuasive speaking experience and learning the form of debate.
 Students in the middle school and elementary school labs for public forum have shorter class periods, a specific textbook written by the Mason faculty, and a recess break each day.